mbakkokom/BlendManager/README.md

 This is the result of 3 days of codes scavenging in Stack Overflow.

+You may fork and modify the code, but please give credit to the original author (and the people in Stack Overflow). :)

 # Known Issues

 - BlendManager may crashes when downloading Blender version without network connection.